BACKGROUND

 A few months later, Scribner was taken off the movie and replaced with Rob Minkoff, who had worked as animator on previous Disney movies such as Oliver & Company and The Little Mermaid (1989).
 Then came the infamous breakfast meeting with Katzenberg, where he sang the praises of Pocahontas, and aired his concerns about The Lion King.
 After that meeting, many animators wanted to work on Pocahontas, leaving mostly younger animators and some, like Andreas Deja, who wanted to work on an “animal movie” instead.
 The fact that Katzenberg didn’t believe in the movie did mean that the team felt they could be more experimental and have more freedom with this “B movie”.
 A new story started coming together, with everyone pitching in, working long hours.
 The title of the movie was changed to The Lion King around this time.

 Problems struck in 1994, with the Northridge earthquake hitting Los Angeles on 17th January, just after the team had returned from the “disastrous” preview of the movie in Atlanta with Elton John, and only six months before The Lion King was due to be released.
-Bridges were destroyed, and highways were shut, meaning that people were either working on the movie from home, or having to sleep in the office in Burbank to ensure work was completed[9].
+Bridges were destroyed, and highways were shut, meaning that people were either working on the movie from home, or having to sleep in the office in Burbank to ensure work was completed[5].
 Another major tragedy struck in April 1994 – the death of Frank Wells, Chief Operating Officer of The Walt Disney Company.
 Wells died in a helicopter crash in Nevada.
 This was the first fatality in the company’s history, hitting everyone hard, including the CEO at the time Michael Eisner.
-An almost parallel tale of leadership to that within The Lion King started to happen with The Walt Disney Company, as Wells kept the other executives steady, but now there were three headstrong men, competing with each other for position within the company: Eisner, Roy E. Disney, and Jeffrey Katzenberg.
+An almost parallel tale of leadership to that within The Lion King started to happen within The Walt Disney Company, as Wells kept the other executives steady, but now there were three headstrong men, competing with each other for position within the company: Eisner, Roy E. Disney, and Jeffrey Katzenberg.
 Katzenberg made no secret of the fact he wanted Wells’ job, and started gunning for it much too soon after Wells’ death.
 Eisner did not like this.
 A news article proclaiming Katzenberg as the saviour of Disney animation would be the final straw, with rumours surfacing of Katzenberg’s imminent departure from the company.
 At the red-carpet premiere of The Lion King in June 1994, Katzenberg refused all interviews, knowing his position was on unsteady ground.
-He was forced to resign from the company in October 1994[10].
+He was forced to resign from the company in October 1994[6].

 MUSIC

 Tim Rice was approached to work on the music for The Lion King.
 He first wanted ABBA to work with him, but as they declined, he went to British rock ‘n’ roll artist Elton John.
-The team at Disney appreciated Elton had a gift for telling stories through music, but he had nothing to do with African music!
+The team at Disney appreciated Elton had a gift for telling stories through music, but he had nothing to do with African music.
 Hans Zimmer was brought in to compose the score, and added plenty of African influence, bringing in his friend South African producer and composer Lebo M to form and conduct the African choir.
-It was a collaborative experience[11].
+It was a collaborative experience[9].

 “Can You Feel the Love Tonight” was the first song that Elton John wrote, as he had always wanted to write a Disney love ballad, written for Simba and Nala.
 However, during a preview of the movie in Atlanta, he saw that the song was now being sung by Timon and Pumbaa.
 Elton had no idea and was furious with Disney for ruining his ballad.
 He even called Jeffrey Katzenberg to air his annoyance.
 Obviously, the scene was changed back to be a love song sung by Simba and Nala, though Timon and Pumbaa do still sing the opening and the ending!
-I like the movie version of this song, but not John’s single version[13].
+I like the movie version of this song, but not John’s single version[11].
+Strangely enough, despite Broderick’s obvious singing ability that he demonstrated on Broadway in The Producers, rock singer Joseph Williams provided Adult Simba’s singing voice.
+Sally Dworksy provided the singing voice of Nala.
+Kristle Murden is credited as being the soloist on this song.

 “Hakuna Matata” was inspired by the Swahili saying, meaning “no worries”.
 This was going to be called “Warthog Rhapsody” but this song was cut.
 It would later be recorded for the 1995 album “Rhythm of the Pride Lands”, and would also be included in The Lion King 3 (2004), with Rice writing new lyrics to the melody and it becoming Timon’s song.
 I like “Hakuna Matata”, as it’s catchy and a fun song, as some of the others are quite serious and deeply expressive.
-I also like “I Just Can’t Wait to Be King” for this same reason.
-“Be Prepared” was going to be a song called “Thanks to Me”, which would’ve been Scar singing about all the good things he’d done during his new reign as king, however, the team felt it would make more sense for him to sing about his plan.
-I love this song, and it’s definitely one of the best Disney villains’ songs.
-Finally, the little hula number with Timon singing was almost going to be him singing “Stayin’ Alive” by the Bee Gees, as Katzenberg requested.
-Luckily, there was no time to change the scene before the next test screening and the audience loved it!
-I love it too; it’s hilarious, even if it’s only about thirty seconds long[14]!.
+Sabella and Lane provided their vocals for their characters, however, Jason Weaver was the singing voice for Young Simba here, as well as for the song “I Just Can’t Wait to Be King”, another fun, catchy song, with a colourful accompanying scene.
+Laura Williams was singing for Young Nala.
+Rowan Atkinson’s vocals as Zazu remained.

 The brilliant score, though, is my favourite thing about The Lion King.
 Hans Zimmer and Lebo M do a fabulous job of putting in the African influences, as well as making the music celebratory, pensive, perilous and sometimes threatening.
 It’s a crazy ride of emotions but they do it so well.
 My favourite piece is “King of Pride Rock”, which plays at the end of the movie when Simba fights Scar, and takes his place on Pride Rock.
 It journeys from the threat of Scar, and moves to the culmination of Simba’s whole journey, of finally finding where he belongs, and accepting his responsibility as King of Pride Rock.
 It’s so moving, with the soaring violins and choir, before moving into a triumphant ending where all of Pride Rock is back to how it should be, with accepting your place in the “Circle of Life” being the final message to the audience.
 It gets me every time.
 The Lion King has one of the best scores of any movie, Disney or otherwise.